 These are some relevant databases for your research.

-Index to Jewish Periodicals (EBSCO)This index to research on Jewish history, activity and thought covers English-language articles, book reviews, and feature stories in journals devoted to Jewish affairs.
+Index to Jewish Periodicals (EBSCO)This link opens in a new windowThis index to research on Jewish history, activity and thought covers English-language articles, book reviews, and feature stories in journals devoted to Jewish affairs.

 literature, with some titles in history and science.